pmiakish/upskillpay-project/README.md

 ### Data storage

-- The application uses an in-memory relational database *HSQLDB* to store the data
+- The application stores its data in a relational database configured using *MySQL Connector/J 8.0*
 - *JDBC API* is used for connection to the database
-- Access to the database is maintained using a custom connection pool
+- Access to the database is maintained using a *custom connection pool*
 - Interaction with the data storage in the application is carried out using the *DAO-pattern* and *Service layer*
 - HTTP-session is used to store user information between requests